TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/3UseTheUpgradeWizard/Index.rst

 Go through all wizards and apply the (database) updates they propose.
-Please note that some wizards provide optional features, like installing system extensions (for example simulate static) that you may not need in your current installation, so take care to only apply those wizards, which you really need.
+Please note that some wizards provide optional features, like installing system extensions (for example simulatestatic) that you may not need in your current installation, so take care to only apply those wizards, which you really need.